ZDGharst/FullStackOpen/part1/notes.md

 ## 1a - Introduction to React

-Using `npx create-react-app [name]` will create a React app quickly and configure it for: git, JSX usage, Babel transpiling, etc.
+Using `npx create-react-app [name]` will create a React app quickly and configure it for git, JSX usage, Babel transpiling, etc.

 ### Component